COSC3020/isomorphism-nodes-AndrewThomas7/README.md

 otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”-Andrew Thomas

+Sources
+#1-https://www.youtube.com/watch?v=EwV4Puk2coU-Used this to learn about graph isomorpism and used the map notation introduced in this video

 <img title="a title" alt="Alt text" src="image_2025-05-04_140710293.png">